 By Nathan Vicar

 A sellout for Seger’s concert will be his 17th sold-out show at the venue, a record for most sold out concerts at the arena.
-A limited number of tickets are still available.

 The first show at the Palace was Sting on August 13, 1988.